Le Grand-Saconnex: Education

 In Le Grand-Saconnex about 2,184 or (26.9%) of the population have completed non-mandatory upper secondary education, and 1,852 or (22.8%) have completed additional higher education (either university or a Fachhochschule).
 Of the 1,852 who completed tertiary schooling, 28.1% were Swiss men, 24.8% were Swiss women, 26.1% were non-Swiss men and 21.0% were non-Swiss women.

 During the 2009-2010 school year there were a total of 2,367 students in the Le Grand-Saconnex school system.
 The education system in the Canton of Geneva allows young children to attend two years of non-obligatory Kindergarten.
 During that school year, there were 215 children who were in a pre-kindergarten class.
 The canton's school system provides two years of non-mandatory kindergarten and requires students to attend six years of primary school, with some of the children attending smaller, specialized classes.
 In Le Grand-Saconnex there were 321 students in kindergarten or primary school and 27 students were in the special, smaller classes.
 The secondary school program consists of three lower, obligatory years of schooling, followed by three to five years of optional, advanced schools.
 There were 321 lower secondary students who attended school in Le Grand-Saconnex.
 There were 445 upper secondary students from the municipality along with 64 students who were in a professional, non-university track program.
 An additional 285 students attended a private school.

 As of 2000, there were 57 students in Le Grand-Saconnex who came from another municipality, while 868 residents attended schools outside the municipality.

 In 2005 Campus des Nations, a campus of the International School of Geneva, was opened in Le Grand-Saconnex.
 Campus des Nations is one of three campuses of the International School of Geneva.
 The campus consists of two individual sites both located in Le Grand-Saconnex.
 The two sites, Pregny and Nations, collectively also known as the "Saconnex Campus" offer classes to students from year 1 through to year 13, providing both the Primary Years Program (PYP), Middle Years Program (MYP), and Diploma Program (DP), all as a part of the International Baccalaureate.
 The Nations site is in proximity with many notable international organizations, directly neighboring the International Labor Organization (ILO) headquarters, the World Health Organization (WHO) headquarters, and the World Council of Churches (WCC).
 The Pregny site is in the vicinity of the United Nations, as well as the Red Cross headquarters.

-International School of Geneva has a campus in Grand-Saconnex.
+The International School of Geneva has a campus in Grand-Saconnex.